Yuras/pdf-toolbox/README.md

  * Different levels of abstraction.
 You can inspect high level (catalog, page tree, pages) or low level (xref, trailer, object) structure of PDF file.
 You can even switch between levels of details on the fly.
+ * Extremely fast and memory efficient when you need to inspect only part of the document
+ * Resonably fast and memory efficient in general case

 Still in TODO list
 ------------------